swcarpentry/shell-novice/episodes/02-filedir.md

 - "Directory names in a path are separated with `/` on Unix, but `\\\\` on Windows."
 - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 - "Most files' names are `something.extension`.
 The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
-- "Most commands take options (flags) which begin with a `-`."
 ---

 The part of the operating system responsible for managing files and directories is called the **file system**.
 It organizes our data into files, which hold information,